 I have been at it again – finding more ways to use the base of the best dinner roll dough.
 It was requested that I try cinnamon rolls and the results of the trial were fabulous.
 I made the basic dough in my bread machine.
 Then I rolled it out, added magic dust – err, I mean cinnamon sugar, rolled it into a log, cut into slices, and then baked.
 Then a luscious cream cheese icing was drizzled on top after the rolls had cooled.
 Yum!

+Roll out the dough into a large rectangle.
+Spread melted butter on top and sprinkle with cinnamon sugar mixture.
 Roll up the dough and cut in half.
 Cut each half into two pieces.
 (I find that this is the easiest way to have somewhat equal-sized rolls.